Body language is an essential ingredient of attraction. When we talk about love, dating, and romance, body language plays a big role.

 The Basics of the Body Language of Attraction:

 To understand modern day nonverbal signals of attraction it is helpful to look at the history of where our body language comes from.
 Our caveman ancestors used the same body language we use today.
-Here are the messages we are trying to send with our body language to potential mates, and what is seen as attractive:
+Here are the messages we are trying to send to potential mates with our body language, and what is seen as attractive:

 - I’m open

 - I’m fertile